Fraternity Vacation: Cast

+Production

+During production, alternate titles considered for the film included Wendell, Party, Party, Party, American Slang, Party Animals, and Beginner’s Luck.

 Reception

 Fraternity Vacation was not a major success at the box office, earning just over $3 million.
 Critical reception for the film was also predominantly unfavorable.
 Roger Ebert gave the film one star out of four:

 Don't get me wrong.
 I have nothing against dumb sex comedies.
-All I object to is the fact that "Fraternity Vacation" is playing with half a deck—the male half.
+All I object to is the fact that Fraternity Vacation is playing with half a deck—the male half.
 The men are the characters and the women are the objects.

 Gene Siskel gave the film zero stars, calling it "yet another dimwitted college sex comedy, a film that doesn't have a single redeeming facet."
 Janet Maslin of The New York Times wrote, "The material is more smirky than funny, and the cast isn't particularly likable."
 Variety wrote, "Neither wildly gross nor unbearably funny, pic nevertheless maintains a cheerful attitude throughout as the single minded teenage characters pursue the opposite sex with all the subtlety of dogs checking each other out."
 Michael Wilmington of the Los Angeles Times thought that the film did have a "bright cast" and "skillfully brisk direction," but was defeated by a script "devoid of surprises and ideas—and often characters."
 A review in The Tech (MIT) said that the film was a poor example of its genre, and "not worth seeing unless you're really in the mood for this type of movie".